-The Advanced Certificate in Social Justice (ACSJ) requires completion of twelve credits with one to two years of part-time study.
-Students are limited to advanced, 200-level or higher courses; 100-level courses are not permitted to be taken for credit towards program requirements.
+The Advanced Certificate program requires completion of twelve credits with one to two years of part-time study.
+Students are limited to advanced, 200-level or higher courses; introductory 100-level courses are not permitted to be taken for credit towards program requirements.
 Generally, each semester consists of one to two courses or three to six credits.